valdergallo/books-graphql/README.md

-# bookmark_graphql
+# Django Books ith GraphQL
-Project with django and API graphQL
+Project with Django and API graphQL using Haystack

+## Haystack
+Testing to use haystack with GraphQL

+## GraphQL
+Im using default implementation with GraphQL